jpype-project/jpype/doc/userguide.rst

   requiring writing to maximize speed is a poor long term choice, especially in a language such as Python were weak typing can promote bit rot.

-- If a new method has to be introduced make look familiar.
+- If a new method has to be introduced, make look familiar.
   Java programmers look to a method named "of" to convert to a type on factories such as a Stream, thus ``JArray.of`` converts a Python NumPy array to Java.
 Python programmers expect that memory backed objects can be converted into bytes for rapid transfer using a memory view, thus ``memoryview(array)`` will perform that task.

-- Provide an obvious way for both Python and Java programmers.
+- Provide an obvious way for both Python and Java programmers to perform tasks.
   On this front JPype and Python disagree.
 In Python's philosophy there should be one -- and preferably only one -- obvious way to do things.
 But we are bridging two worlds and thus obviousness is in the eye of the beholder.